Sajjon/BytePattern/README.md

 ) // `.sameIf([.reverseOrderOfUInt16sFromBytes])`
 ```

-## `swapEndianessOfUInt64sFromBytes`
+## `swapEndianessOfUInt16/32/64sFromBytes`
-And analogous `swapEndianessOfUInt32sFromBytes` and `swapEndianessOfUInt16sFromBytes`

- Two byte sequences would be identical if one of them were "chunked" into segments of length two, i.e. as if loaded `UInt16` and we were to swap endianness of each integer in this list.
+ Two byte sequences would be identical if one of them were "chunked" into segments of length 2/4/8, i.e. as if loaded `UInt16`/`UInt32`/`UInt64` and we were to swap endianness of each integer in this list, for `swapEndianessOfUInt16sFromBytes`/`swapEndianessOfUInt32sFromBytes`/`swapEndianessOfUInt64sFromBytes`.

 ```swift
 finder.find(